SNodeC/snode.c/README.md

 #### The `core::socket::State` Object

-The `core::socket::State` object passed to the callback reports the status of the `SocketServer`.
+The `const core::socket::State& state` object passed to the callback reports the status of the `SocketServer`.
 It can

 - ```c++
-  core::socket::State::OK
+  state == core::socket::State::OK
   ```

   The `ServerSocket` instance has been created successfully and is ready for accepting incoming client connections.

 - ```c++
-  core::socket::State::DISABLED
+  state == core::socket::State::DISABLED
   ```

   The `ServerSocket` instance is disabled

 - ```c++
-  core::socket::State::ERROR
+  state == core::socket::State::ERROR
   ```

   During switching to the listening state a recoverable error has occurred.
 In case a *retry* is configured for this instance the listen attempt is retried automatically.

 - ```c++
-  core::socket::State::FATAL
+  state == core::socket::State::FATAL
   ```

   A non recoverable error has occurred.
 No listen-retry is done.